iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___4.9 (185)/report.md

 <img src="1_star_reviews_wordcloud.png" alt="uk.nhs.covid19.production 1 reviews"/>
 </p>

-> It is now 29th April 2021.
-And it's still showing.
-Alert level 4, very high risk in your area.
-(North West Wales).
-Yet the pubs&Cafe's have just opened to customers.
-For outside use.
-Also Caravan sites are open.
-It's showing the same result 30 miles away.
-Surely this App isn't showing the correct data.
-But some people will use it.
-As it's an NHS app.<br> :date: __2021-04-29 12:55:26__

-> Useless app.
-Only thing it does it drains battery and collect our datas.
-Uk is know for selling our data.
-So im unistalling it.<br> :date: __2021-04-29 12:30:47__

-> Can't upload test result<br> :date: __2021-04-29 10:55:55__

-> Forced use<br> :date: __2021-04-29 09:31:10__

-> What's the point, unable to enter code to register result of test.
-Yes it is the same app mentioned in the email for the result.<br> :date: __2021-04-29 09:26:09__

-> Drains phone battery way too fast.<br> :date: __2021-04-29 08:45:48__

-> The app seems ok but with all the public places and shops that I have visited only 1 has had the opportunity for me to log where I have visited, to me this hasn't done it's job<br> :date: __2021-04-29 08:36:31__
+> "Unfortunately, this app is not working".
+I'm using a Huawei Mate 10 with Android 10.
+Help!<br> :date: __2021-05-01 16:27:19__

+> Trying to report a lateral flow test result, cannot find out how to do this on this app.<br> :date: __2021-05-01 12:34:56__

 > Useless app not fit for purpose.
 Who the hell has their Bluetooth on all the time?
 How many millions has this cost the taxpayer?
-And not one life saved because of it.<br> :date: __2021-04-29 08:09:19__
+And not one life saved because of it.<br> :date: __2021-05-01 12:34:10__

-> My vaccine details are not there and no way to link it to my medical records<br> :date: __2021-04-29 07:28:59__

-> Completely useless.
-You can't register tests results at all<br> :date: __2021-04-29 04:52:11__
+> I do not feel any safer using this app.
+What a waste<br> :date: __2021-05-01 12:00:37__

+> It thinks my phone is a tablet and will not run.
+My phone is an AGM-X2 running unmodified version Android 8.1.
+Even if it was a tablet I don't see why you restric use, there are tables with gsm connectivity, people take them with them<br> :date: __2021-05-01 11:00:47__

+> App is bugged on oxygenos11, causes the phone to constantly scan when its open and doesn't let you do anything until you either turn your phone off or force another app to open from lock screen.<br> :date: __2021-05-01 10:48:35__

+> Does not work for scotland<br> :date: __2021-05-01 09:27:34__

+> Bollocks<br> :date: __2021-04-30 20:16:58__

+> Terrible app, slowly becoming a passport social credit app.
+No thanks.<br> :date: __2021-04-30 17:09:58__

+> Government tracking do not download<br> :date: __2021-04-30 17:00:54__